Mnuchin to attend top Saudi event, media exit over missing journalist

 None of the financial firms whose senior executives were scheduled to speak said they had made any changes to those plans when contacted by Reuters.

-Europe’s biggest bank HSBC (HSBA.L) declined to comment on whether CEO John Flint is still attending.
-HSBC is a ‘strategic partner’ of the event, along with Credit Suisse (CSGN.S), whose CEO Tidjane Thiam is still planning to attend, according to a source familiar with the matter.
+Europe’s biggest bank HSBC declined to comment on whether CEO John Flint is still attending.
+HSBC is a ‘strategic partner’ of the event, along with Credit Suisse , whose CEO Tidjane Thiam is still planning to attend, according to a source familiar with the matter.

-Bill Winters, CEO of Asia, Africa and Middle East-focused bank Standard Chartered (STAN.L) is likewise still planning to go, a spokeswoman at the lender told Reuters.JPMorgan Chase & Co (JPM.N) CEO Jamie Dimon was scheduled to speak, as is Mastercard Inc (MA.N) CEO Ajay Banga.
-Representatives for those companies, as well as Bank of America (BAC.N), Citigroup (C.N), Goldman Sachs (GS.N) and Morgan Stanley (MS.N) did not respond to requests for comment.
+Bill Winters, CEO of Asia, Africa and Middle East-focused bank Standard Chartered is likewise still planning to go, a spokeswoman at the lender told Reuters.JPMorgan Chase & Co CEO Jamie Dimon was scheduled to speak, as is Mastercard Inc CEO Ajay Banga.
+Representatives for those companies, as well as Bank of America, Citigroup, Goldman Sachs and Morgan Stanley did not respond to requests for comment.

-Siemens AG (SIEGn.DE) said CEO Joe Kaeser still planned to attend.
+Siemens AG said CEO Joe Kaeser still planned to attend.

 High-profile investors also steered clear of announcing plans to abandon the conference.
-BlackRock (BLK.N), the world’s largest asset manager, said it was “closely monitoring the situation.”
+BlackRock, the world’s largest asset manager, said it was “closely monitoring the situation.”

 Private equity company Blackstone did not immediately respond to a request for comments on whether CEO Stephen Schwarzman would still speak at the event.

-A spokesman for the London Stock Exchange (LSE.L), whose CEO David Schwimmer is also a speaker, declined to comment.
+A spokesman for the London Stock Exchange, whose CEO David Schwimmer is also a speaker, declined to comment.
 The exchange has been working for years to attract the listing of Saudi state oil major Aramco.

 The City of London, Britain’s financial district and one of the main lobbyists for the country’s finance sector, said it is urgently seeking more information on Khashoggi.
 Its leader Catherine McGuinness is due to attend the conference.